engsevvalbilgin/engsevvalbilgin/README.md

 **Defense Industry 401 Training Program**
 *Remote | February 2025 – April 2025*
-- Selected among 250 participants.
+- Selected as one of 250 participants from a large number of applications.
 - Training on software development, data science, project management, and leadership.

 **Ayasofya Technology Research Center Certificate of Achievement**